EndlessInternational/intelligence/README.md

   to files (`MessageContent::File`).

 In the previous examples we used a simple string as an argument to `chat`.
-As a convenience, the `chat` methods builds a coversation for you but, typically, you will construct a coversation instance (`Coversation`) and pass that to the chat or stream methods.
+As a convenience, the `chat` methods builds a coversation for you from a String but, typically, you will construct a coversation instance (`Coversation`) and pass that to the chat or stream methods.

 The following example expands the minimal example, building a conversation, messages and content: